makrai/notes/gupta2111-multiling-multilabel-emo-virt-advers-train.md

     * Efficacy of VAT for multilingual and multilabel setup
   * semi-supervised learning in a multilingual and multilabel emotion classif
-  * semi-supervised Virtual Adversarial Training (VAT, Miyato+ 2018) for multilabel emotion classification using contextual models and perform
+  * semi-supervised Virtual Adversarial Training (VAT, Miyato+ 2018) for multilabel emotion classification using contextual models
   * extensive experiments to demonstrate that unlabelled data from other languages `L_ul` improves the classification on the target language L tgt
     * competitive performance by reducing the amount of annotated data
       * ie cross-language learning.
 To effectively leverage the multilingual
-  * we use multilingual contextual models for representing the text across
+  * we use multilingual contextual models for representing the text
     * comparison to monolingual contextual models to understand the performance
     * explore the advantages of domain-adaptive and task-adaptive pretraining of models for our task and observe substantial gains